Immunoglobulin E: Receptors

-IgE can upregulate the expression of both types of Fcε receptors.
+IgE can upregulate the expression of both Fcε receptor types.
 FcεRI is expressed on mast cells, basophils, and the antigen-presenting dendritic cells in both mice and humans.
 Binding of antigens to IgE already bound by the FcεRI on mast cells causes cross-linking of the bound IgE and the aggregation of the underlying FcεRI, leading to degranulation (the release of mediators) and the secretion of several types of type 2 cytokines like interleukin (IL)-3 and stem cell factor (SCF), which both help the mast cells survive and accumulate in tissue, and IL-4, IL-5, IL-13, and IL-33, which in turn activate group 2-innate lymphoid cells (ILC2 or natural helper cells).
-Basophils share a common haemopoietic progenitor with mast cells; upon the cross-linking of their surface bound IgE by antigens, also release type 2 cytokines, including IL-4 and IL-13, and other inflammatory mediators.
+Basophils share a common haemopoietic progenitor with mast cells; upon the cross-linking of their surface-bound IgE by antigens, they also release type 2 cytokines, including IL-4 and IL-13, and other inflammatory mediators.
 The low-affinity receptor (FcεRII) is always expressed on B cells; but IL-4 can induce its expression on the surfaces of macrophages, eosinophils, platelets, and some T cells.

 Function

 Parasite hypothesis

 The IgE isotype has co-evolved with basophils and mast cells in the defence against parasites like helminths (like Schistosoma) but may be also effective in bacterial infections.

 Epidemiological research shows that IgE level is increased when infected by Schistosoma mansoni, Necator americanus, and nematodes in humans.
-It is most likely beneficial in removal of hookworms from the lung.